 Has your average email open rate taken a nosedive recently?
 There’s a good chance your content is not to blame.
 If you've started to wonder, is my email going to spam?
-Your on the right track.
-Your real problem is probably not content, its more likely poor email domain reputation causing poor email deliverability.
+You’re on the right track.
+Your real problem is probably not content, it's more likely poor email domain reputation causing poor email deliverability.

-A simple way to test email domain reputation
+A simpler way to test email domain reputation

 Despite me explicitly requesting to be added to these companies’ email lists, Gmail’s spam filter had determined I was not going to miss emails from these brands if they put them in spam instead of my inbox.
 That's not a great place to be as a brand or marketer!

 So why is gmail classifying these emails as spam?
 The message they tag spam with makes it pretty clear:

 “Why is this message in spam?
 It is similar to messages that were identified as spam in the past.”

 In the case of the message above, this was a legitimate transactional message from a new subscription service I had just joined.
 I had to dig it out of my spam folder because the companies email domain reputation was so poor that even their payment receipts end up in spam.

 So how can you tell if your emails are actually being delivered?

 You're probably wondering now, are MY emails going to spam?